-If any concerns should arise relating to the conduct, behavior or manner of a NECC Radiologic Technology student or in a situation where the student appears to be a danger to him/herself, to other staff or to the patients (i.e.: student appears intoxicated or exhibits violent behavior), the Clinical Preceptor reserves the right to immediately suspend a student from the clinical practicum site, pending further investigation of the situation by the Program Director as outlined in the procedures below:
+If any concerns should arise relating to the conduct, behavior or manner of a NECC Radiologic Technology student or in a situation where the student appears to be a danger to him/herself, to other staff or to the patients (i.e.: student appears intoxicated, exhibits violent behavior, violates program or hospital policies), the Clinical Preceptor reserves the right to immediately suspend a student from the clinical practicum site, pending further investigation of the situation by the Program Director and Clinical Coordinator as outlined in the procedures below:

-- 1. The reason for the student's suspension must be documented on the Clinical Suspension Documentation form.
-This form should be signed by the Clinical Preceptor and student.
+- 1. The reason for the student's suspension must be documented on Conference Report form and entered into Trajecsys.
+This form should be signed by the student.
 Lack of a signature by the student does not negate the implementation of the clinical suspension. - 2.
-In the event a student is suspended from a clinical site because the student appears to be a danger to themselves, to other staff, or to the patients (i.e.: student appears intoxicated or exhibits violent behavior), or when the student is acting in an inappropriate manner, the Clinical Preceptor will discuss the situation with the Program Director, in collaboration with the Clinical Coordinator(s), other pertinent clinical staff members and supervisory personnel, and the Student Code of Conduct Administrator. - a.
+In the event a student is suspended from a clinical site because the student appears to be a danger to themselves, to other staff, or to the patients (i.e.: student appears intoxicated or exhibits violent behavior), or when the student is acting in an inappropriate manner, violating program or hospital policies, the Clinical Preceptor will discuss the situation with the Program Director, in collaboration with the Clinical Coordinator, other pertinent clinical staff members and supervisory personnel, and the Student Code of Conduct Administrator. - a.
 Depending on the circumstances of the suspension appropriate facility security officers and/or law enforcement personnel may need to be contacted to help assist with the situation. - 3.
-The Dean of Health Professions, the Radiologic Technology Program Director, the Clinical Coordinator(s), the Clinical Preceptor and in collaboration with the Student Conduct Administrator will review the situation, which resulted in the clinical suspension, and a decision will be made regarding any future action that may be taken, including a student's dismissal from the program.
-In the absence of the Dean of Health Professions, the Assistant Dean will be contacted. - 4.
-If at the conclusion of the investigation of the situation that resulted in the student's suspension from the clinical site, it is determined if it is in the best interest of the student's education to remove the student from the site (i.e., there is not a good "fit" between the student and the agency's culture or
+The Dean of Health Professions, the Radiologic Technology Program Director, the Clinical Coordinator, the Clinical Preceptor and in collaboration with the Student Conduct Administrator will review the situation, which resulted in the clinical suspension, and a decision will be made regarding any future action that may be taken, including a student's dismissal from the program. - 4.
+If at the conclusion of the investigation of the situation that resulted in the student's suspension from the clinical site, it's determined it is in the best interest of the student's education to remove the student from the site (i.e., there is not a good "fit" between the student and the agency's culture or personnel).
+The College will make a good faith effort to place the student at another clinical site without disrupting their education.

-- personnel).
-The College will make a good faith effort to place the student at another clinical site without disrupting their education. - 5.
-If at the conclusion of the investigation it is determined that the student's suspension from the site was for valid reasons, or in the event of a suspension for valid reasons where the clinical site refuses to allow the student to return to the site following a clinical suspension, the Program and the College are under no obligation to assign that student to a different clinical site.
+- 5. If at the conclusion of the investigation it is determined that the student's suspension from the site was for valid reasons, or in the event of a suspension for valid reasons where the clinical site refuses to allow the student to return to the site following a clinical suspension, the Program and the College are under no obligation to assign that student to a different clinical site.
 The student will receive a grade of "F" for the clinical practicum and will be dismissed from the program. - 6.
 The Clinical Practicum courses are co-requisite courses with the other radiologic technology courses offered during each semester, therefore, a student who is not enrolled in the clinical practicum course will be dismissed from or required to withdraw from the Radiologic Technology Program. - 7.
 Dismissal from a clinical practicum course before a student has completed the required clinical course objectives will result in a student receiving an "F" grade.
 Infractions which occur even after all objectives have been satisfied can result in a grade of "F", as stated in #5 above.